Notice to all owners and/or occupiers of land situated in the City of Kalgoorlie-Boulder

 If an owner or occupier of land within the district of the City of Kalgoorlie-Boulder is unable to comply with the requirements of this notice, that owner or occupier may request in writing to the City to undertake alternative measures to enable compliance with this notice in the opinion of an authorised person.
 The following are the Burning Periods for Kalgoorlie-Boulder District Firebreaks/Reduction Measures must be installed by

 --1 October 2018 and remain until 30 April 2019.
 (Prohibited Period)

 All Burning is prohibited between--1 November 2018 to 31 March 2019.
 (Restricted Period)

 Permits are required between--1 April to 30 April and 1 October to 31 October each year.
 (No permit required Period)

 Burning off does not require a permit however restrictions still apply--1 May to 30 September each year.
 The following restrictions apply at all times throughout the year--

-No burning off of garden waste, refuse or offensive materials at any time.
+- No burning of garden waste, refuse or offensive materials at any time.

-Authorised burning off will only be undertaken between the hours of 6:00 pm and 11:00 pm.
+- Authorised burning off is undertaken between the hours of 6:00 pm and 11:00 pm.

-(3) Failure to comply with this notice and subsequent written notices may result in penalties being issued or court action and the liability for any costs incurred by the City in relation to works undertaken on behalf of the land owner.
-JOHN WALKER
+- Failure to comply with this notice and subsequent written notices may result in penalties being issued or court action and the liability for any costs incurred by the City in relation to works undertaken on behalf of the land owner.

 Chief Executive Officer